apache/fluo-muchos/README.md

 ## Manage the cluster

 The `setup` command is idempotent.
 It can be run again on a working cluster.
 It will not change the cluster if everything is configured and running correctly.
 If a process has stopped, the `setup` command will restart the process.

-The `muchos wipe` command can be used to wipe all data from the cluster and kill any running processes.
+The `./bin/muchos wipe` command can be used to wipe all data from the cluster and kill any running processes.
 After running the `wipe` command, run the `setup` command to start a fresh cluster.

 If you set `proxy_socks_port` in your [muchos.props], a SOCKS proxy will be created on that port